osmosis-labs/osmosis/x/concentrated-liquidity/README.md

 While it is technically possible for Osmosis to enable the creation of incentive records directly in the CL module, incentive creation is currently funneled through existing gauge infrastructure in the `x/incentives` module.
 This simplifies UX drastically for frontends, external incentive creators, and governance, while making CL incentives fully backwards-compatible with incentive creation and querying flows that everyone is already used to.
 As of the initial version of Osmosis's CL, all incentive creation and querying logic will be handled by respective gauge functions (e.g. the `IncentivizedPools` query in the `x/incentives` module will include CL pools that have internal incentives on them).

-To create a gauge dedicated to the concentrated liquidity pool, run a `MsgCreateGauge` message in the `x/incentives` module with the following parameters:
+To create a gauge dedicated to the concentrated liquidity pool, run a `MsgCreateGauge` message in the `x/incentives` module with the following parameter constraints:
 - `PoolId`: The ID of the CL pool to create a gauge for.
 - `DistrTo.LockQueryType` must be set to `locktypes.LockQueryType.NoLock`
 - `DistrTo.Denom` must be an empty string.